maximilianferle/InflaMix/README.md

 3. Follow the steps below.

-A description of the two data inputs for this project and a description of their column values is given in the comments at the beginning of 001_base_scaling.R.
+A description of the data inputs for this project and a description of their column values is given in the comments at the beginning of 001_base_scaling.R.

 Scripts should be run in the following order which contains code for the corresponding figures:

-### 0 .
-Please place Dataset 1 (deriv_cohort_d0_labs_v2_dataset1.csv) into the data folder.
+### 0. Please place Dataset 1 (deriv_cohort_d0_labs_v2_dataset1.csv) into the data folder.
 This was provided as source data with the paper.

 Every script here should run within a minute.
 There are two exceptions (see steps 5 and 7)

 1. 001_base_scaling.R
- - Supplementary Figures 2 and 8
+ - Supplementary Figures 2 and 7

 2. 002_modelgen.R
- - Extended Figure 3h and 3i, Supplementary Figure 9
+ - Extended Figure 3h and 3i, Supplementary Figure 8

 3. 003_icl_bic.R
  - Extended Figure 3a